 NeDNR signed a contract with the Frenchman-Cambridge Irrigation District (FCID) in 2020 to install upgraded flow measurement and control gates on the Meeker-Driftwood Canal and integrate them into a Supervisory Control and Data Acquisition (SCADA) radio telemetry network (Figure 11).
-FCID completed almost 80% of this project in 2021, including all of the construction and modifications to the check structures.
+FCID continued work on this project in 2022.